A bitter pill as China crackdowns squeeze pharma margins

 The climate of investigation has stymied sales growth, with some doctors saying they are worried to meet pharmaceutical reps, fearing being caught in the glare of China's watchdogs.

-In 2013, Chinese authorities visited global drugmakers including Novartis AG NOVN.VX, AstraZeneca Plc (AZN.L), Sanofi SA (SASY.PA), Eli Lilly & Co (LLY.N) and Bayer AG (BAYGn.DE) as part of a broad investigation into the sector.
+In 2013, Chinese authorities visited global drugmakers including Novartis AG, AstraZeneca Plc, Sanofi SA, Eli Lilly & Co and Bayer AG as part of a broad investigation into the sector.

 GSK, which saw its China revenues plunge 61 percent in the third quarter last year, has since overhauled its management structure in China, stopped payments to healthcare professionals and changed its incentive systems for drug reps.